 What should I expect during the interview?

 The interview day consists of meeting with the residency program director, director of pharmacy, operational supervisors and or pharmacists, several preceptors and the current PGY1 residents.
-Candidates may be required to present a brief journal club or assess a clinical vignette.
+Candidates may be required to provide a brief oral presentation and/or discuss a clinical vignette.
 A tour of the hospital will be provided.

 What are the required learning experiences?

 Required or core learning experiences include both short-term and longitudinal experiences.
 Most short-term rotations run six weeks in length.

 - Pharmacy Administration

 What are the elective rotations?